ChenweWu/personal-website/content/authors/admin/_index.md

   url: https://gsas.harvard.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include machine learning, computer vision, self-supervised learning and my research spans a variety of healthcare and human-centered applications.
+bio: My interests include medical machine learning, computer vision, self-supervised learning and my research spans a variety of healthcare, learning sciences and other human-centered applications.

 # Interests to show in About widget
 interests:
 - Machine Learning
 - Self-Supervised Learning
 - Computer Vision
-- Heterogeneous Domain Generalization
+- Domain Generalization

 # Education to show in About widget
 education: